emberlondon/emberlondon.github.io/speaker-guidelines.md

 # Ember London Speaker Guidelines

+First of all, please review our [code of conduct](https://github.com/emberlondon/code-of-conduct) before deciding to attend Ember London, be it as a speaker or otherwise.

-Please provide the following at least **2 weeks** in advance of the event:
+Please provide the following in advance of the event:

-- A good quality photograph of yourself
 - The title of your talk
-- A one-sentence abstract that answers the question:
+- A short abstract that answers the question:
   *what will I learn from this talk?*

+Optionally, and **only if you consent**, please provide:

+- A good quality photograph of yourself to be used on promotional materials.

+Finally, when resources permit **and speakers consent**, we record our talks.
+Please let us know:

 - Do you consent to your talk being recorded and published online?
-  It's fine if not!
-It just helps knowing in advance.
-We are also happy if you prefer not to share your picture, as well as any other similar concerns that you may have.

 Email these to [talk@emberlondon.com](mailto:talk@emberlondon.com).